emacs-mirror/emacs/mps/manual/source/glossary/i.rst

         stored in an :term:`object` in one :term:`generation` and references an object in another generation.

-        If the referent's generation is :term:`condemned <threatened set>` and the referrer's generation is not, then the reference is important in two ways.
+        If the referent's generation is :term:`condemned <condemned set>` and the referrer's generation is not, then the reference is important in two ways.
 First, the reference keeps the referent :term:`alive`, so the referrer must be :term:`scanned